juh6973/multimodal_legal_rag/README.md

 docker compose up
 ```

-*NOTE: if on MacOs, run `open -a Docker` to ensure that docker is running.*
+*NOTE: if on MacOS, run `open -a Docker` to ensure that docker is running.*

 ## Project Architecture
 [Architecture diagram](docs/project_architecture.png)